 While we’d also love to see a Tomb Raider title come to the Nintendo Switch, it seems Nintendo’s handheld console isn't quite powerful enough for the beautifully detailed environments found in Tomb Raider titles, though we're still holding out hope for a port in the future.

-For now, though, UK fans can head to Amazon (£49.99) and GAME (£49.99) to pre-order the game, while those in the US can head to either Amazon ($59.99) or Best Buy ($59.99).
+For now, though, UK fans can head to Amazon (£49.99) and GAME (£49.99) to buy the game, while those in the US can head to either Amazon ($59.99) or Best Buy ($59.99).
 Those that head to GAME in the UK, or Amazon in the US, can get their hands on the limited Steelbook edition of the game for a similar price.